sendwithus/confidence/README.md

 myConfidence.addVariant(variantH);
 myConfidence.addVariant(variantI);

 result = myConfidence.getResult();

 /*
-{ status: 3,
+{
+	hasWinner: true,
+	hasEnoughData: true,
+	winnerID: 'H',
-  winner: 'Hungry Hippopotomi',
+	winnerName: 'Hungry Hippopotami',
 	confidenceInterval: { min: 82, max: 84.67 },
-  readable: 'In a hypothetical experiment that is repeated infinite times, the average rate of the "Hungry Hippopotomi" variant will fall between 82% and 84.67%, 95% of the time' }
+	readable: 'In a hypothetical experiment that is repeated infinite times, the average rate of the "Hungry Hippopotami" variant will fall between 82% and 84.67%, 95% of the time'
+}
 */
 ```

 ## Issues and Questions